seanbrar/gemini-batch-prediction/docs/explanation/concepts/hint-capsules.md

 ## Purpose

-Hint Capsules were introduced as a tiny, immutable way for extensions to express intent to the core pipeline without coupling the core to any domain (e.g., “conversation”).
+Hint Capsules were introduced as a tiny, immutable way for extensions to express intent to the core pipeline without coupling the core to any domain (e.g., "conversation").
 As the library matured, we evolved this seam into a single, typed object: **ExecutionOptions**.
 Options make advanced behavior discoverable and IDE‑friendly while preserving the same data‑centric, fail‑soft philosophy.

 Supported intent (preferred via ExecutionOptions; legacy hints still work for now):